 - 400-600 Micron Filter

 - Space heater (optional)

-Step Four: Remove Wax Cappings from Frames
+Step 4: Remove Wax Cappings From Frames

 A heated electric knife is the easiest way to remove wax cappings from a frame of honey.
 Hold the frame over a tub that will collect the wax cappings.
 To remove the cappings, start at the top of a frame, holding the frame vertically, and slowly and carefully move the knife down the frame removing the wax cappings.
 Obviously, it is ideal if you only remove the capping and not too much of the honey; plus, you want to give your bees their beautiful built-out frames back!

 I tend to prepare all of the frames before I extract the honey, but if you have a partner helping you, one person can remove the cappings while another works the extractor.
 Most extractors require three frames to begin extracting.